NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar_raster_uncertainty.md

 After completing this tutorial, you will be able to:

-* Load several L3 Lidar tif files
+* Load several L3 lidar geotiff files
-* Difference the tif files
+* Difference lidar raster geotiff files
-* Create histograms of the DSM, DTM, and CHM differences
+* Create histograms raster differences (DTM and DSM)
-* Remove vegetated areas of DSM & DTMs using the CHM
+* Mask out vegetated areas of DSM & DTMs using the CHM
 * Compare difference in DSM and DTMs over vegetated and ground pixels
+* Use this approach as a framework for understanding lidar raster uncertainty

 ## Things You’ll Need To Complete This Tutorial